Decimation limits of principal algebraic $\mathbb{Z}^d$-actions: Introduction

 Since $\fn$ is unchanged after multiplying each of its variables by an arbitrary $N$th root of unity, it follows that it is a polynomial in the $N$th powers of the $x_i$, i.e., that $\fn\in\cnzd$.
 Decimations of polynomials have appeared in many contexts, including Purbhoo's approximations to shapes of complex amoebas \cite{Purbhoo}, Boyd's proof that the Mahler measure of a polynomial is continuous in its coefficients \cite{BoydUniform}, and dimer models in statistical physics \cite{KenyonOkounkovSheffield}.

 For most $f\in\zzd$ the generator $g_N$ of the $N$th decimation of $X_f$ coincides with~ $\fn$.
-But under special circumstances characterized in \S\ref{sec:algebraic-decimations}, involving the support of $f$ and the Galois properties of the coefficients of the polynomials occurring in the factorization of $f$ over the algebraic closure of the rationals, it can happen that $\fn$ is a power of $\gn$.
-To give a simple example when $d=1$, let $f(x)=x^2 -2$.
-Then since $f$ is already in $\ZZ[2\ZZ]$ we have that $g_2(x)=f(x)$, while $f_{\<2\>}(x)=f(x)f(-x)=f(x)^2=g_2(x)^2$.
-This power can be explicitly computed, so that even in these circumstances the renormalization behavior of the $g_N$ can be determined from that of the $f_{\<N\>}$.
+But under special circumstances characterized in \S\ref{sec:algebraic-decimations}, involving the support of $f$ and the Galois properties of the coefficients of the polynomials occurring in the factorization of $f$ over the algebraic closure of the rationals, it can happen that $\fn$ is a power $g_N^{e_N}$ of $\gn$.
+Our results give a way to explicitly compute the exponent $e_N$ and provide a way to determine the renormalized behavior of $g_N$ from that of $\fn$.